The Ziggurat Method

 When done knitting, the garment is and looks finished, trims, button

 bands, hems, cuffs.
 All of it.
-Well ok, except the collars on pullovers.
-(The collars on cardigans are, so far, built-in even when they’re a bit pesky to get started.)
+Well ok, except the collars on (most) pullovers – the collars on cardigans are, so far, built-in even when they’re a little pesky to get started.

 And some very few ends to weave in.
 That’s it.